-These methods coerce various date classes into the mdate
+These methods coerce various date classes into the mdate class.

 They represent the main user-facing class-creating functions in the package.

-there is also a direct method for converting text or character strings to mdate
+there is also a direct method for converting text or character strings to mdate.

 though this is a work-in-progress and currently only works in English.